canonical-web-and-design/practices/project-structure/server-side-frameworks.md

 - Websites with a database back-end (e.g. a CMS like [partners.ubuntu.com](https://partners.ubuntu.com))
 - Websites that retrieve their core content from an API (e.g. [snapcraft.io](https://snapcraft.io), [blog.ubuntu.com](https://blog.ubuntu.com))

-Many websites may needs to pull in related content from APIs - e.g. to show a list of related blog posts within a page.
+Many websites may need to pull in related content from APIs - e.g. to show a list of related blog posts within a page.
 If the API content isn't central to the core application, this is usually best achieved with a client-side solution using JavaScript.
 This can gracefully degrade if the API cannot be reached without delaying or breaking the rest of the application.
 In these cases, you may not need a dynamic application.

 For dynamic server-side applications, our preferred language is [Python](https://www.python.org/), a mature language with a clear focus on ease-of-use and friendliness and extensive support for web development.
 Our expertise is in Python, but we remain open to exploring other languages if sensible opportunities arise.